VladimirKalachikhin/MT7620_openwrt_firmware/README.md

 [aliexpress.com/item/32795180047.html](https://www.aliexpress.com/item/32795180047.html)
 [aliexpress.com/item/32954175411.html](https://www.aliexpress.com/item/32954175411.html)
 and many other sellers
 When purchasing ask 16MB FLASH, HUAWEI ME909 LTE modem and OpenWRT (not SDK) firmware.
-256NB RAM preferably.
+256MB RAM preferably.

 ## Build firmware
 You may want to build firmware yourself for 32MB FLASH version hardware or other modem.
 See [how-to](https://openwrt.org/docs/guide-developer/build-system/start) for it.
 The `diffconfig` included.

+## Support
+You can get support for build and install firmware for a beer [via PayPal](https://paypal.me/VladimirKalachikhin) or [YandexMoney](https://yasobe.ru/na/galadrielmap) at [galadrielmap@gmail.com](mailto:galadrielmap@gmail.com)
+In the same way You can order router with this firmware and pre-installed [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map) & [GaladrielCache](https://github.com/VladimirKalachikhin/Galadriel-cache).